 The Autodesk team hopes one day to make the Magic Finger into a self-contained device with appropriate miniaturization.

-Once reduced in size, the device might be attached to a ring or embedded under a fingernail or at the fingertip itself so that it is invisible and dormant until required.
+When you reduce the size, you can attach the device to a ring or embedded under a fingernail or at the fingertip itself so that it is invisible and dormant.

 So next time use this gadget to control your favorite devices remotely.